The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Nurture has been a popular health-forward haven since opening in May 2020.
 This past June, the wellness marketplace added a dinner option to the lineup of breakfast fare at Nest Cafe with Rewild, a vegetable-focused concept helmed by executive chef Juan Tapia, formerly of the Clayton Members Club in Cherry Creek.
 Ingredients are sourced locally from farms and ranches like Hazel Dell Mushrooms and Rock River Bison, and each dish is thoughtfully layered with seasonal touches.
 Try the plum burrata salad with grilled stone fruit, house-made cheese, and a refreshing mint reduction, or the roasted carrots set atop a creamy labneh dusted with jalepeño ash.
 2949 Federal Blvd.

 This month, FlyteCo—a morning-to-night, aviation-themed coffee shop, brewery, and restaurant—took flight in the 164-foot former Stapleton International Airport Control Tower and adjacent building.
 Enjoy a smooth Fogged Out hazy IPA with platter of walleye fish and chips on the deck, which has breathtaking views of the surrounding area, or challenge your crew to a game of bowling, air hockey, or mini golf (features kept from the space’s three-year stint as Punch Bowl Social) while you nosh on pizza and knock back bourbon-infused Danger Zone cocktails.
-Look for flight-influenced touches such as air control audio in the bathrooms and memorabilia like the full-size replica of a Boeing 737 fuselage, courtesy of a partnership with nearby Wings of the Rockies Air and Space Museum.
+Look for flight-influenced touches such as air control audio in the bathrooms and memorabilia like the full-size replica of a Boeing 737 fuselage, many of which are courtesy of a partnership with nearby Wings of the Rockies Air and Space Museum.
 3120 Uinta St.

 At two-week-old Next Level Burger, patrons can dig into fast-casual burger joint staples with a plant-based, sustainability-forward twist.
 Popular offerings include house-made umami mushroom and quinoa patties and Beyond Burger options with a bevy of hearty fixings, from tempeh bacon and onion rings to coleslaw.
 Pair the jalapeño-cream-cheese-stuffed Ghost Pepper Popper Burger on a pretzel bun with a side of organic fries or tots, which you can also get smothered with house-made BeerChz sauce, grilled onions, and other extras.
 Next Level, a chain established in Oregon in 2014, also has an extensive lineup of Chik’n sandwiches, tenders, and nuggets, house-made soy or coconut soft-serve and shakes, and loaded Beyond Brats.
 All are well-seasoned substitutes for their dairy- and meat-forward counterparts.
 1605 E. Evans Ave.